 Then, there is what the Romans added to the mix—the Roman road system and relative peace between countries.

 In the century before Jesus was born, Rome conquered Israel and the rest of the countries surrounding the Mediterranean.
-In his conquest of Jerusalem, the Roman general Pompey massacred priests in the performance of their duties and entered the Most Holy Place.
-This sacrilege began Roman rule in a way that Jews could neither forgive nor forget.
-The Roman Senate also appointed Herod, a non-Jew, as king over Israel.
-You need to understand the emotional state of the Jews toward Rome as you read Mark.
+The Roman general Pompey in his conquest of Jerusalem massacred priests in the performance of their duties and entered the Most Holy Place.
+This sacrilege began Roman rule in a way that Jews could neither forgive nor forget!
+Herod, a non-Jew, was appointed king over Israel by the Roman Senate in 40 B.C.
+But he was still subject to Rome.

 Yet, the Romans brought good things to the Mediterranean lands.
 They brought “peace” to the whole region, although it was a forced peace.
 Law and order prevailed.
 Anyone who rebelled was quickly squashed by the powerful Roman army.